Where do Digestive Problems come from?

 Chemical Breakdown of Food

 Let’s start in the mouth.
-Neurologically, the thought of eating combined with the smell of food cooking wakes the imagedigestive tract.
+Neurologically, the thought of eating combined with the smell of food cooking wakes the digestive tract.
 Much like waking your computer from hibernation mode.
 However, the “M” generations dependence on microwave cooking and scent maskers the olfactory stimulation is seriously lacking.

 The act of chewing stimulates the release of saliva, which moistens the mouth and throat and contains certain enzymes that initiate carbohydrate metabolism.
 Chewing also stimulates nerves to send signals to the stomach, pancreas and gall bladder to begin making preparation for the arrival of food.
 The acid, enzymes and bile are held in check until the food arrives.